bhaaskara/InterviewQA/MyQA.md

 config maps and secrets
 tainsts and tolerances
-node affinity and anti affinity how to make sure two pods from a deployment not to schedule on same pod
+node affinity and anti affinity how to make sure two pods from a deployment not to schedule on same node?
     by using pod anti affinity

 monitoring: prometheus and grafana